-I’ve been writing music since I was about 14 years old (almost 30 years).
-I started my first band with my childhood friends, Mike Bedingfield and Andy Jackson (Hot Rod Circuit), and at that time in my life, I had never heard of a “cover” band.
-I thought that if you wanted to play in a band, you had to write your own songs.
-So that’s what I set out to do.
+I've been writing music since I was about 13 years old (over 30 years 😳).
+I started my first band with my childhood friends, Mike Bedingfield and Andy Jackson (Hot Rod Circuit), and at that time in my life I had never heard of a "cover" band.
+I thought that if you wanted to play in a band you had to write your own songs.
+So that's what I set out to do.
 I started writing original music and lyrics from day one.
-Even now, I spend time almost every day writing music (usually with an acoustic).
-It’s not all great, but it’s a part of me.
+Even now, I spend time almost every day writing music.
+It's not all great, but it's a part of me.
 Almost as if my soul needs it to survive.

 The truth about songwriting is this: There is no right or wrong way to do it.
 There are no rules to writing a song except maybe that there needs to be some kind of vibration produced that becomes audible for a set time.
 Whether a song is good or bad, right or wrong is 100% subjective.

 That being said, there is a formula that appeals to a wide majority of people.
 (More on that in a minute) I believe songwriting at its core is about connection.
 Not only the listener connecting to the way the music makes them feel and the journey the lyrics take them on, but also a connection between the songwriter and the song.
 To me, songwriting is pouring your heart out, and being brave enough to let the world hear it.